Starias22/Big-Data-News-Recommender/README.md

 - Provides distributed processing power for the Spark processors and some consumers.

+- Components: A master and 3 worker nodes

 #### Consumers

 - **Available News Recommender**: Recommends news to users based on availability.